yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 After investigating these problems, bunnei [implemented various fixes and checks](https://github.com/yuzu-emu/yuzu/pull/7737) to correct this faulty behaviour, and prevent resource leaks and crashes.

-Next, bunnei [fixed the KThread counter increment/decrement](https://github.com/yuzu-emu/yuzu/pull/7765) operations, as the old implementation was not correct, and could occasionally underflow.
+Next, bunnei [fixed the KThread counter increment/decrement](https://github.com/yuzu-emu/yuzu/pull/7765) operations, as the old implementation was incorrect, and could occasionally underflow.
 This is the aforementioned counter used to keep track of all the `KThread`s in a process, ensuring the limits imposed by the kernel are not breached.

 [epicboy](https://github.com/ameerj) also took a look at the kernel, and added a new shut-down method to [properly synchronise threads](https://github.com/yuzu-emu/yuzu/pull/7670) before their destruction.
-This change fixes a hang that could occur on when stopping the emulation.
+This change fixes a hang that could occur when stopping emulation in yuzu.

-## UI
+## UI improvements

 In a series of minor changes, a number of contributors decided to improve and correct some elements displayed on our interface, and the way the user can interact with them.